Boundary-only weak deflection angles from isothermal optical geometry: Practical normalization choices and avoidance of circular-orbit fixing

 \subsection{Asymptotic normalization in asymptotically flat spacetimes}

 When the underlying spacetime is asymptotically flat and static, it is natural to fix the residual scaling freedom in the isothermal radius by requiring that the optical metric approach the Euclidean metric at large distance from the lens.
 This choice ensures that the conformal factor \(\varphi\) measures only the gravitational deviation from flat propagation, rather than absorbing an arbitrary constant offset, and it aligns the finite distance construction smoothly with the usual asymptotic-deflection limit.
+Such a normalization is a convenient gauge choice available only in asymptotically flat cases; it is not part of the general boundary-only formalism developed here.

 In the axisymmetric chart \((r,\phi)\) on the equatorial optical manifold, asymptotic flatness means that, as \(r\to\infty\), the optical metric coefficients satisfy

 Substituting Eq. \eqref{6.6} into the defining ODE for the isothermal radial map, Eq. \eqref{3.16}, yields the asymptotic behavior